 What to Expect in our Shoulders Tutorial

-- Corrective and progressive exercise techniques for the hands, wrists, elbows and shoulders
+- Progressive exercise techniques for the hands, wrists, elbows and shoulders

 - Extensive anatomy, biomechanics and kinesiology, and movement myths busted